 The paintings we sell are all hand-painted originals, not prints of any kind.
 The prints of digital artworks we will be adding are all limited-editions.
 Our materials are designed to last generations, not a year or two.
 All of our art is signed on the back, and most of is signed on the front as well.
-All pieces come with a COA (“Certificate of Authenticity”) and are carefully packed for safe shipping.
+All pieces come with a COA (“Certificate of Authenticity”) like the one below and are carefully packed for safe shipping.

 About Our Artists

 The artists we feature are all known to us.
 We do not support the exploitation of workers forced to toil in some sweat-shop assembly line art mill in Who-Knows-Where.

 Melynda’s art reflects an uninhibited and often joyous personal amplitude.
 “My work emerges from a trance-like state where thinking and painting are mutually exclusive.
 Inevitably, you can see—and feel for yourself—what I was feeling at the time I was painting, an intensity of emotion that can’t be put into words.
 It’s an amazing form of communication.”